ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-use-case-1.md

 The {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads architecture restores the strict separation of duties that are usually enforced in an on-premises environment.

-HyTrust CloudControl (HTCC) is specified in the design to ensure that all activities taken, or attempted, by an administrator or other privileged user are fully logged and auditable.
-HTCC also improves the capability to control account privileges through fine grained role-based access control (RBAC).
+Entrust CloudControl™ is specified in the design to ensure that all activities taken, or attempted, by an administrator or other privileged user are fully logged and auditable.
+Entrust CloudControl also improves the capability to control account privileges through fine grained role-based access control (RBAC).

 The {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads architecture spreads the delivery of necessary services across purpose-built regions.